 The $232 million for production costs was slightly over budget, according to Forbes.
 But “Guardians of the Galaxy” turned out to be one of Marvel’s highest-grossing movies, making $3.33 for every $1 spent, according to Forbes.

-This summer, Marvel released the second installment in the “Guardians” series.
-The film has made more than $820 million as of June 7.
+In May 2017, Marvel released the second installment in the “Guardians” series.
+The film made more than $863 million worldwide.

 2015: 'Jurassic World'

 - Worldwide Gross: $1.7 billion

 More than 20 years after “Jurassic Park” debuted in theaters, “Jurassic World” was released.
 Similar to the film that started it all, “Jurassic World” takes place at a dinosaur theme park on an island.
 All is well at the park until a genetically modified dinosaur — the Indominus rex — breaks out of its cage.
 “Jurassic World” stars Chris Pratt — the actor’s second huge summer blockbuster — as well as Bryce Dallas Howard.